Removal or Transfer Overview

 A buyer may request to continue classification by signing and recording a Notice of Continuance at the time of transfer.

-Additional Tax - Open Space and Farm & Agricultural
+Additional Tax - Farm & Agricultural and Open Space Land

 In most cases, when property is removed from current use classification additional tax and interest becomes due.
 A 20% penalty may also be added.
 A complete list of exceptions to additional tax can be found in WAC 458-30-300(5).

-Additional tax equals the difference between the tax paid under the current use classification and the tax that would have been due without the exemption for the current year, plus the last seven years, plus interest at 1% per month.
+Additional tax equals the difference between the tax paid under the current use classification and the tax that would have been due without the exemption for the current year, plus the last four years for Farm & Ag or seven years for Open Space, plus interest.
 A 20% penalty is also applied if the property has not been classified for at least 10 years prior to the withdrawal or if the Assessor's Office issues written notice of intent to remove because the land no longer meets the criteria for classification.